-It’s tempting to share holiday foods with our beloved pets, but some are downright dangerous for dogs.
-Find out which Thanksgiving foods are safe for your dog to nibble.
+It’s tempting to share holiday foods with our pets because everyone is indulging, but some are downright dangerous for dogs.
+Find out which Thanksgiving foods are safe and unsafe for your dog,

 Our dogs are part of the family, so naturally, we want to share the Thanksgiving holiday with them.
 And that tends to mean sharing bits and pieces of all of the wonderful holiday food being served.
 It’s tempting because everyone is indulging, so pet parents need to know: What Thanksgiving foods can your dog enjoy, and which are dangerous?